-Roof Waste Factor: How to Calculate It and Why Insurance Companies Get It Wrong
+Roof Waste Factor: Why Insurance Companies Get It Wrong

-Every roofing job generates waste from cuts around hips, valleys, ridges, vents, and penetrations.
-Learn how waste factor is calculated, how Xactimate handles it, and why carrier estimates routinely underpay for roofing materials.
+Every roofing job wastes material at hips, valleys, ridges, and penetrations.
+How Xactimate handles waste and why carrier estimates underpay for roofing.

 Disclaimer